Docs

 Context & Selection

-The AI knows a bit about your project and tech stack — and which components you’ve selected, if any.
-It tries to make use of that information when possible: for instance when you refer to a button, selected components, or similar items.
+When you use the AI, it knows a good bit about your project and tech stack — and which components you’ve selected, if any.
+It tries to make use of that information when possible: such as when you refer to a button, selected components, or similar items.

 Example Prompts